saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 ## Additional Systems

 ### Chemical Addition System
-May be connected to the condenser system, the feedwater system, or
+May be connected to the condenser system, the feedwater system, or both.
+Used to add chemicals to the water such as hydrazine to prevent corrosion and ammonia to control pH.

+### Makeup Water System
+Connected to the hotwell.
+Adds pure water to the condensate system to compensate for water losses that may occur due to condensate sampling or to steam or water leaks in the system.
+Makeup water is stored in a condensate storage tank.
+Most contain purifying equipment such as evaporator and demineralizers.

 ## Normal Operation